marionettejs/backbone.marionette/docs/marionette.region.md

 mainRegion.empty();
 ```

-This will destroy the view, cleaning up any event handlers and remove it from
+This will destroy the view, clean up any event handlers and remove it from
 the DOM.
+When a region is emptied [empty events are triggered](./viewlifecycle.md#empty-region-events).

 ### Preserving Existing Views